fstrozzi/bioruby-grid/README.md

 What is happening here is the following:

-* the "-i" options specifies the input files or, as in this case, the location where to find input files based on a typical wildcard expression.
+* the ```-i``` options specifies the input files or, as in this case, the location where to find input files based on a typical wildcard expression.
 You can actually specify as many input files/locations as you need using a comma separated list.
-* the "-n" specify the job name
+* the ```-n``` specify the job name
-* the "-c" is the command line to be executed on the cluster / grid system.
+* the ```-c``` is the command line to be executed on the cluster / grid system.
 What BioGrid does is to fill in the ```<input1>```,```<input2>``` and ```<output>``` placeholders with the corresponding parameters passed on the command line.
 This is done for each input file and BioGrid will check if the ```<output>``` placeholder has an extension (like .sam, .out etc.) and will generate a unique output file name for each job.
 IMPORTANT: If no extension is specified for the ```<output>``` placeholder, BioGrid will think the job will generate more than one output files, that will be saved into the folder specified by the "-o" options.
 Therefore it will manage the output as a whole directory, copying and/or removing the entire folder if "-r" and "-e" options are present (check below to see what these options are expected to do).

-* the "-o" set the location where output files for each job will be saved.
+* the ```-o``` set the location where output files for each job will be saved.
 Only provide the folder where you want to save the outut file(s), BioGrid will generate a unique file name if needed.
-* the "-s" is a key parameter to specify the number of input files (or group of files when more than one input is present in the command line) to be used for each job.
+* the ```-s``` is a key parameter to specify the number of input files (or group of files when more than one input is present in the command line) to be used for each job.
 So, going back to the FastQ example, if -s 1 is specified, each job will be run with exactly one FastQ R1 file and one FastQ R2 file.
 This gives you a great power to decide how to split the entire dataset analysis across multiple computing nodes.
-* the "-p" parameter indicates how many processes we want to use for each job.
+* the ```-p``` parameter indicates how many processes we want to use for each job.
 This number needs to match with the actual number of threads / processes that our command or tool will use for the analysis.

 All of this is just turned into a submission script that will look like this: